swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 At this point, the codebase is made available to team members using [:simple-git: Git](../tools.md), but the experiment data itself is not.

-Similarly to other version control system, [:simple-dvc: DVC](../tools.md) allows for storing the dataset in a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and smooth maintenance workflow.
+Similarly to other version control systems, [:simple-dvc: DVC](../tools.md) allows for storing the dataset in a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and smooth maintenance workflow.